d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Next version (5.8.5)

-What am I working on for next version?
+I am working on the next version and it will probably be released sometime in May 2019.
+The master branch is updated with changes.
+The following are new features and updates in next version.

 - in snapshots save day and plan on each snapshot task
 - cleanup of GUI snapshots and copy files
-- fixed a bug i rsync parameters (adding possibility to remove `--delete` parameter to rsync)
+- fixed a bug i rsync parameters, now all default parameters might be deleted
-- added possibility to execute a selected tasks now in RsyncOSXsched app (menu app)
+- added possibility to execute a selected tasks `Now` in RsyncOSXsched app (menu app)
-- added possibility to autoexecute tasks in RsyncOSXsched app (menu app) when local disk is attached
+- added possibility to auto execute tasks in RsyncOSXsched app (menu app) when local disk is attached
 - some refactor and cleanup of code

 ![](/images/RsyncOSX/master/nextversion/nr3.png)